ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ## Build, test, release, and deployment <a name="buildtest"></a>
 ![Figure 6: Build and test solution](images/workflow/build-and-test.svg)

-### build_and_test
+### build_and_test.yml
 ![Build and test solution](images/workflow/build-and-test.svg)

-\newline
-This workflow builds and tests the code on push and pull-requests on the master branch.
-When this condition is achieved it restores dependencies, builds with no restore because of the last step and attempts to run it locally.
+This workflow builds and tests the code on push- and pull-requests on the master branch.
+When this condition is achieved, it restores dependencies, builds with no restore because of the last step, and attempts to run it locally.
-Then it runs all tests made, but before running the tests it installs the test-framework "playwright" that the tests found in test/PlaywrightTests depend on.
+Before running the tests, it installs the test-framework 'PlayWright' in order to run the tests found in PlaywrightTests directory.
 The ones found in test/Chirp.Razor.Test are run by xUnit.
-If any of these steps fails the workflow fails and the push or pull-request on master branch is cancelled.
-If not it proceeds with the action.
+If any of these steps fail, the workflow fails and the push or pull-request on the master branch is cancelled.
+If not, it proceeds with the action.
 &nbsp;

-### master_bdsagroup5chirprazor2024
+### master_bdsagroup5chirprazor2024.yml
 ![Deploy solution](images/workflow/deploy.svg)
 \newline
-This workflow is triggered on push at master branch and is responsible for deploying the code/build to azure for running the web application.
-When triggered it creates a build with the release configuration.
+This workflow is triggered by a push on the master branch and is responsible for deploying the code/build to Azure.
+When triggered, it creates a build with the release configuration.
-Next it publishes the project  to the output folder defined after -o and uploads the published folder as an artifact for the azure web app to deploy
+Next, it publishes the project  to the output folder defined after -o and uploads the published folder as an artifact for the Azure web application to deploy.
-The deploy job deploys the application to the Production env with the webapp url.
+The 'Deploy to Azure'-step deploys the application to the Production environment with the webapp URL.
 &nbsp;